psyi/psyi.github.io/_pages/elinks.md

 <b>Genomes and Sequences:</b> <br>
 <a href="https://phytozome-next.jgi.doe.gov/">Phytozome</a>: plant genomes and sequences supported by JGI. <br>
 <a href="https://bar.utoronto.ca/efp_physcomitrella/cgi-bin/efpWeb.cgi">Physcomitrella eFP Browser</a>: Physcomitrella transcriptomics data. <br>
-<a href="http://plants.ensembl.org/index.html">EnsemblPlants</a>: plant genomes and sequences supported by EMBL-EBL. <br>
 <a href="https://peatmoss.plantcode.cup.uni-freiburg.de/ppatens_db/pp_search_input.php">PEATmoss</a>: an expression atlas for bryophyte gene expression data. <br>
 <a href="https://moss.nibb.ac.jp/">PHYSCObase</a>: a database for Physcomitrella sequences and protocols. <br>
 <a href="https://www.uniprot.org/">Uniprot</a>: protein sequences and annotations. <br>